Asymptotic analysis of the finite predictor for fractional Gaussian noise

-and the approximations from \eqref{prove1} and \eqref{dSDlim} yield the asymptotic systems of linear equations for the coefficients $a_j$ and $b_j$.
+and using the approximations in \eqref{prove1-S}-\eqref{prove1-D} and \eqref{dSDlim}, we obtain asymptotic systems of linear equations for the coefficients $a_j$ and $b_j$.
 For even $n$, coefficients $a_0$ and $a_1$ satisfy the two dimensional Vandermonde system, cf. \eqref{sysab}, with $\zeta_1=-1$ and, as before, we get

 The asymptotic system for the coefficients $b_0$ and $b_1$ take a different form.
 Plugging \eqref{SDjn_ex} into the first equation in \eqref{E2} gives